Indigenous Peoples and the Catholic Church on the Path to Healing

 It was in this spirit that people of many varied backgrounds gathered at an evening ceremony on May 31 by the monument Georges-Étienne Cartier in Mount Royal Park.
 In the same spirit, the Archbishop issued a declaration of solidarity with the families and their communities on June 11, in which he apologized, as a Canadian and as a Catholic, for the suffering that had been caused.

 Understanding the history of residential schools

 The discovery of these anonymous graves has caused bewilderment and much suffering.
-The following information has been compiled by the Archdiocese of Toronto in order to clarify the situation: Click here for more information.

 In Quebec, the period during which religious residential schools operated was shorter (1930 – 1980) and their numbers were less considerable, comprising six of the 139 schools established across Canada.
 Two of the schools in this province were Anglican, and the four Catholic schools were run by the Oblates.
 More details can be found in this book (In French only).
 Besides these, there were the children of Kahnawake and Kanesatake who attended the residential school in the town of Spanish, Ontario.

 From 2007 to 2015, the Truth and Reconciliation Commission of Canada worked to shed light on the question of residential schools.
 Brian McDonough, then Director of the Social Action Office of the Catholic Church of Montreal, served on the Commission's Quebec Regional Advisory Committee.
 The two newly ordained auxiliary bishops at the time, Bishop Christian Lépine and Bishop Thomas Dowd, heard testimonies given at the session held in the Queen Elizabeth Hotel in downtown Montreal in April 2013.
 Many bishops and religious communities participated actively in these sessions being held across the country.
 See the account of their response to so much suffering here.